-Bitcoin price forecast: BTC shows signs of weakness
+Bitcoin Price Forecast: BTC shows signs of weakness

-US Bitcoin Spot Exchange Traded Funds (ETF) data recorded a slight outflow of $58.20 million on Tuesday.
+However, Institutional demand still shows signs of weakness in the short term.
+According to Coniglass data, US Bitcoin Spot ETF recorded a slight outflow of $30.60 million on Wednesday.
 Studying the ETF flow data can be useful for observing institutional investors’ sentiment for Bitcoin.
 If the magnitude of outflow increases and continues, this trend would signal a fall in demand for Bitcoin, leading to its price decline.

 Total Bitcoin Spot ETF Net Inflow chart.
 Source: Coinglass